 - On the day of testing, individuals are advised to refrain from consuming alcohol, nicotine, bananas, pineapple, and walnuts as they may interfere with testing.

 Male Estrogen/Progesterone Deficiency Symptoms

-Bone loss, depressed, heart palpitations, hot flashes, neck or back pain, nights sweats and sleeping difficulties
+Bone loss, depression, heart palpitations, hot flashes, neck or back pain, nights sweats, and sleeping difficulties

 Male Estrogen Dominance/ Progesterone Deficiency Symptoms